driewe/yellowcake/content/posts/2020-04-12-swiss-chard-a-great-green-to-grow-in-texas.md

     Swiss Chard is a great green to grow in Texas because it is much more cold hardy and heat resistant to bolting or going to seed than lettuce.
 ---
+<br><br>
 ![](/images/swiss-chard-web.jpg)

 Swiss Chard is a great green to grow in Texas because it is much more cold hardy and heat resistant to bolting or going to seed than lettuce.
 It is also high in vitamins C and A, calcium, potassium, and iron and tastes somewhat like asparagus.
-It does contain a little oxalic acid like spinach and collards.\
+It does contain a little oxalic acid like spinach and collards.
-**\

 Some Varieties of Swiss Chard:**

 **Bright Lights** has color stalks that range from bright yellow, pink, and light red/purple.\